Haripriya-tech/Food-Wave/README.md

 # Waves of Food
 Waves of Food is an Android application designed to enhance the food discovery experience.
-It allows users to search for dishes, and navigate smoothly through different sections of the app.
+It allows users to search for dishes and navigate smoothly through different sections of the app.

 # Features
 - **Login and Signup**: Basic UI implemented